 Vertical jig fishing requires you keep your fishing line straight up and down as you fish.
 This style of fishing can be done while being anchored or while slowly drifting.
 The key to success is holding your line tight so you can feel your jig and detect even the lightest of bites.

 While vertical jigging, I like to use the spot lock feature on my Minnkota Terrova Trolling Motor to hold my boat over structure such as rock piles, weed lines and the edges of steep drop offs.
 Once anchored up, I will drop my jig down and let it hit bottom.
 Once it hits bottom, I will lower my rod tip to the surface of the water and reel in the slack line until I feel the weight of my jig.
-Doing so, allows me to know exactly where the lake bottom is just by looking at my fishing rod.
+Doing so, allows me to know exactly where the lake bottom is just by looking at my fishing walleye rod.

 This walleye really inhaled this jig.